andc99/Autonomic_Farm_Pattern/README.md

 final part all require a different average time to be computed (e.g. 4L in the first part, L in the second part and 8L in the third part) and the task collection execution time is considerably longer than the time needed to reconfigure the farm.
-Free choice pattern
-Students may propose any pattern of interest to be implemented, but the pattern must be agreed with the professor.
-After agreeing the pattern subject the work to be performed is the one listed for the two assigned patterns.